egartley/pegasus/README.md

 ## Status

 Focusing on functionality and modularity, rather than making everything look nice (that comes later).
-Due to the use of HTML5, mainly [`contenteditable`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/contenteditable), everything works best in Chrome.
+Due to the use of HTML5, mainly [`contenteditable`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/contenteditable), everything works best in Chromium.

 ## Demo

-You can view an example page [here](https://go.egartley.net/pegasusexamplepage/?via=githubreadme1811)
+You can view an example page [here](https://go.egartley.net/pegasusexamplepage/?via=githubreadme1904)

 ## Goals